 The Selection Committee has consisted of students spanning multiple grade levels, varied reading likes and dislikes, and different backgrounds and experiences.
 Some years it is an activity I do with my own students.
 Other years it reaches another English class or two or spans the building’s English classes.
 I’m always open to including others in Book Bracket.

-Near the end of February or at the beginning of March, I go over the idea of Book Bracket by my students.
+Near the end of February or at the beginning of March, I go over the idea of Book Bracket with my students.
 After going over the premise, I tell them that I need their help as the Selection Committee in coming up with the books that will be in the field of 32.